-Attachment 3

-DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES
+Attachment 4 DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES

-The companies required to be included in the consolidated financial statements of affiliates in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises" for the year ended December 31, 2023 are all the same as the companies required to be included in the consolidated financial statements of parent and subsidiary companies as of and for the years ended December 31, 2023, as provided in International Financial Reporting Standard No. 10 "Consolidated Financial Statements".
-Relevant information that should be disclosed in the consolidated financial statements of affiliates has all been disclosed in the consolidated financial statements of parent and subsidiary companies at the consolidated financial statements of affiliates has all been disclosed in the consolidated financial statements of affiliates.
+The companies required to be included in the consolidated financial statements of affiliates in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises" for the year ended December 31, 2024 are all the same as the companies required to be included in the consolidated financial statements of parent and subsidiary companies as of and for the years ended December 31, 2024, as provided in International Financial Reporting Standard No. 10 "Consolidated Financial Statements".
+Relevant information that should be disclosed in the consolidated financial statements of affiliates has all been disclosed in the consolidated financial statements of parent and subsidiary companies.
+Hence, we have not prepared a separate set of consolidated financial statements of affiliates.

 Very truly yours,

 ALLIED SUPREME CORP.

-By
+Ву

+March 7, 2025